How postmen, and their wives, may help set India's monetary policy

 That leads to some guess work.

 "Sometimes during the rainy season, I am unable to go out.
-Then I have no option but to fill in the prices of different items myself," said a postman in Guwahati in northeastern India, who declined to be identified.
+Then I have no option but to fill in the prices of different items myself," said a postman in Guwahati, who declined to be identified.

 "Usually I go to shops once or twice in two or three months to check price trends and fill in the price details myself by cross-checking with my wife," he said.